shadowy-pycoder/pyya/README.md

     password: password
 ```

-Import configuration files in your Python code with pyya:
+Import configuration files in your Python code with `pyya`:

 ```python
 import json